dimigourz/machine_learning_forex_trading/README.md

 - **Data-Driven Decision Making with LightGBM**: Mines historical Forex data to generate trading signals for buy/sell decisions.
 - **Automated Trading Dynamics**: Removes the manual labor from trading by automating order placements and trade exits based on predictive outputs.

+## File Descriptions

+- **features.py**: Handles feature engineering and manipulation for forex data.
+Contains utilities for creating or transforming features for our predictive model.

+- **forex_data.py**: Responsible for fetching, processing, or storing forex-related data.
+It contains tools to fetch real-time or historical data and preprocess the data for model consumption.

+- **forex_model.py**: Holds the machine learning logic, primarily the LGBM algorithm, for predicting forex market movements.

+- **oanda_api.py**: Interfaces directly with the OANDA trading platform.
+It deals with authentication, executing orders, and fetching account details.

+- **wegolive.py**: Deploys or runs the trading bot in real-time.
+It contains the primary trading loop, decision logic, and alert mechanisms.

 ## Configuration & Setup